-

 Barry Bonds trial verdict: first thoughts

 I posted yesterday about what I had learnt so far from the Barry Bonds trial and here are my first thoughts on the outcome.
-The jurors managed to find Bonds guilty of obstruction of justice, but not on three counts of Read more
+The jurors managed to find Bonds guilty of obstruction of justice, but not on three counts of perjury.
+In the light of my first point yesterday this is an odd outcome and… Read more

 -